Frequently Asked Questions

 What is the evaluation process for the fellows?
 How often does evaluation occur?

-Fellows are evaluated by their department/project leaders.
+- Fellows are evaluated by their department/project leaders.
 This feedback is captured in a performance survey.
-The results are discussed with the program preceptors.
-Evaluations occur after every rotation/project.
-Discussions with the preceptors are scheduled during 1:1 meetings.
+The results are discussed with members of the Senior Leaderhip Team.
+Evaluations occur biannually.
+Discussions with the Senior Leadership Team members are scheduled during 1:1 meetings.

 Do you support national conferences?

-The fellow(s) receive support to attend two conferences of his/her choice over the course of the fellowship and the Association for Academic Medical Center's Fellow's Conference during the first year.
-Fellows also have the opportunity to attend several classes that are offered within the University of Michigan Health System.
-Most fellows at least undergo a four-day Lean training course.
+- The fellow(s) receive support to attend two conferences of his/her choice over the course of the fellowship and the Association for Academic Medical Center's Fellow's Conference during the first year.
+Fellows also have the opportunity to attend several classes that are offered within Michigan Medicine.

 How will the fellowship benefit me?